Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Attribute-Authenticated Continuous Group Key Agreement

 \paragraph*{\textbf{Initialisation}}

 The $\mathsf{Init}$ function initialises the AA-CGKA user state $\gamma$, including the base CGKA state $\gamma.state$.
 For simplicity, we will assume that the user's attributes are all certified during initialisation.
 We remark that the $ID$ parameter for the $\mathsf{Init}$ function is not linked to the user's credential and is only required to identify the user inside the AA-CGKA group.
-For example, this ID could be a pseudonym in hexadecimal form used only for a specific group.

 An AA-CGKA group is initialised through the $\mathsf{Create}$ function.
 At the start, the only member of the group is its creator, which also initialises a signature key pair.
 The set of requirements for the group is also defined in this stage.